smorin/vagrant-flow/README.md

 * * *

 ## Usage and Specs
-vagrant-flow to has 1 command `flow` and the following subcommand:
+vagrant-flow has 1 command `flow` and the following subcommands:

 ```
 multiinit